Businesskasper/psvmdeployment/README.md

 4. Look at the runbook - this is where the configuration for each node is created.
 You can create multiple runbooks for multiple scenarios or create a big one with conditions (like mine).
 You can read the [microsoft docs](https://docs.microsoft.com/de-de/powershell/scripting/dsc/configurations/write-compile-apply-configuration?view=powershell-7) to get an in depth explanation.

 5. Define your nodes in [./nodeDefinition.ps1](./nodeDefinition.ps1).
 The node definition is mapped into the [./runbook.ps1](./runbook.ps1).
 See the [detailed explanation](https://docs.microsoft.com/de-de/powershell/scripting/dsc/configurations/separatingenvdata?view=powershell-7).
-<br><br>

-6. Update your deployment workbench using [./ps/update.ps1].
+6. Update your deployment workbench using [./ps/update.ps1](./ps/update.ps1).
 This will download all required software packages and prepare them for deployment.

 7. Invoke run.ps1